My goal is to make the buying and selling process as easy as possible.

 * Appraised value doesn’t take into account special considerations, like the need to sell rapidly.

-* Lenders usually use either the appraised value or the sale price, whichever is less, to determine the amount of the mortgage they will offer.
+* Lenders usually use either the appraised value or the sale price, whichever is less, to determine the mortgage amount mortgage they will offer.

 Should I sell my current home before buying the next one?

-That depends.
+That depends - each situation is different.
 There are several ways to purchase your next home.

 - If you are renting, check to see when your lease is up and what costs are involved if you move out early.
 Sometimes it's worth it to pay the fees to move out early if you find a great buy on the house you're looking for.